 - Quinoa is one of the most popular ancient grains in the United States.
 It is considered a complete protein because it contains all nine of the essential amino acids our bodies need.
 Quinoa is also rich in iron an phosphorus.
 Quinoa is a South American grain that cooks much like rice but faster.
 It’s great for soups, salads, casseroles, and in any dish that calls for rice.

 - Millet a staple of Asia and Africa.
 Millet, also gluten free is a heart healthy grain.
 It provides copper, manganese, phosphorus and magnesium.
 Use millet for the texture of fried food without the frying.
 Breading with millet will give your chicken a crisp and crunchy coating.

 - Sorghum is a popular gluten free whole grain that can be substituted for wheat flour in baked goods such as muffins, breads, pizza dough and cakes.
 It can also be eaten as a cooked cereal.

 Along with chia and flax seeds,Udi’s combines these and other ancient grains to make a variety of recipes and products that have all been tested for deliciousness…just happen to be gluten free…and are packed with wholesome goodness.

 Here are just a few of their wonderful recipes you’ll want to try.
 Your tastebuds will be glad you did!

 - Cranberry and sage dressing stuffed chicken breasts

-This post was written while participating in my partnership with Dannon, but as always, all opinions are my own and consistent with my personal mission, to shorten the cultural distance between patients and their healthcare provider.
+This post was written while participating in my partnership with Udi’s Gluten Free.
+However, all opinions are my own.